soveran/ook/README.md

 Usage
 -----

-The external API is very similar to that of [Nido][nido], but in addition you need to suply a Redis client.
-For a compatible client, check [Redic][redic].
+You need to suply a Redis client and a key.
+There are no restrictions regarding the type of the Redis client, but it must respond to `call` and the signature must be identical to that of [Redic][redic].

 ```ruby
 ns = Ook.new(Redic.new, "foo")